-Reason for amendments: [Zoning] 1) Consolidate Recycling Collection Station and Recycling Drop Off Bin standards and clarify maximum dimensions; 2) Relocate and clarify provision allowing for Special Permit approval, to be consistent with other Supplementary Use Regulations formatting; 3) Delete reference to revocation of Special Permit and defer to normal Code Enforcement procedures; 4) Clarify that limited sorting is permitted only for manned facilities.
+55 56 Reason for amendments: [Zoning] 1) Consolidate Recycling Collection Station and Recycling Drop Off Bin standards and clarify maximum dimensions; 2) Relocate and clarify provision allowing for Special Permit approval, to be consistent with other Supplementary Use Regulations formatting; 3) Delete reference to revocation of Special Permit and defer to normal Code Enforcement procedures; 4) Clarify that limited sorting is permitted only for manned facilities.
 No sorting or processing will be permitted on site when materials are collected, as this should occur in the appropriate facility; and, 4) Establish labeling (aka signage) standards, to include requirement for labeling of for or not for profit status, per BCC direction.

-CHAPTER B SUPPLEMENTARY USE STANDARDS 14
+14 CHAPTER B SUPPLEMENTARY USE STANDARDS

-A. Definitions and Supplementary Standards for Specific Uses

-104.Recycling Drop-Off Bin
+A. Definitions and Supplementary Standards for Specific Uses 104.Recycling Drop-Off Bin a.
+Mobility b.
+Location

-A totally enclosed mobile structure or container, containing no more than four cubic yards, within which pre-sorted, non-biodegradable recyclable recovered materials are collected for e, subject to DRO approval.
-If there is certified site plan on file with the Zoning Division, a Special Permit shall be required.
+A totally enclosed mobile structure or container, containing no more than four cubic yards, within which pre-sorted, non-biodegradable recyclable recovered materials are collected for redistribution or sale for the purpose of reuse, subject to DRO approval.
+If there is no DRO certified site plan on file with the Zoning Division, a Special Permit shall be required.
 [Ord.
 2007-001]